POTS Heart Rate Monitor for Apple Watch

 Phone alerts

 Get notified on your iPhone when thresholds are crossed.
-Critical Alerts mode cuts through Do Not Disturb for nighttime monitoring or when your phone is silenced.
+Critical Alerts mode cuts through Do Not Disturb for nighttime heart rate monitoring or when your phone is silenced.

 Persistent alerts